erikespana/Social-Media-Mash-Up/admissions-bloggers/special-interest-feature/README.md

 * **spif-right-column-top.xsl**

-Displays a random blogger's image and an excerpt from their most recent post.
+	Uses embedded PHP code to display a random image and an excerpt from a recent blog post.
 	Expects the "Admisions blogs" Structured Data Block attached to the SPIF-right-col region